 Meaning:house of figs

-You may have first heard this name because of reality TV’s Bethenny Frankel, but this similarly pronounced name actually has a history that goes much farther back than the 21st century.
-According to biblical accounts, Bethany was the name of the village where Jesus spent Holy Week before heading to nearby Jerusalem (to be crucified).
-This pretty name was a particular favorite in the 1970s and 1980s but is not in heavy use today, which gives it an air of originality.
+You may have first heard the name Bethany because of reality television's Bethenny Frankel.
+This similarly pronounced name actually has a history that goes much farther back than the 21st century.
+According to biblical accounts, Bethany was the name of the village where Jesus spent Holy Week before heading to nearby Jerusalem.
+This pretty Hebrew name was a particular favorite in the 1970s and 1980s but is not overly common today, which gives it an air of originality.

 Popularity Trend Chart

 Roll over the visual for detailed rankings by year.

 Not sure you have the perfect name?
 Search to add more baby names to your My Favorites list.

 Article saved.Go to My Saved Articles

 Name added.
 View Your List